MoreThanTheFairy/F1-Car-Project/README.md

 # F1-Car-Project
-The purpose of this repository is to document my creation of my car project, and the engineering design process.
+This project models the design, simulation, and optimization of a Formula 1 inspired car.
+The goal is to explore aerodynamics, mechanical design, and performance analysis through CAD modeling, simulation tools, and programming.